478mkharb/devops-learning/Interview/Ansible.md

 ---

-# 12. P2 — Additional Production Questions
+# 12. P2 — Production and Operational Questions

 ## 61. How do you make an Ansible deployment safe for production?